STEM Academies for Students K-12 student activities build an early foundation for a lifelong appreciation of STEM

 The Boe-Bots Academy is a week-long day camp for rising 7th, 8th, and 9th grade students filled with exciting and challenging activities.
 Working in small teams, students will design, build and program a robot.
 This is an introductory program and no prior experience of knowledge is needed.

-The Scratch Programming Mini-Academy is a chance for your middle school student to get an introduction to coding and see just how easy it can be!
+KinderCoding is a day-long introduction to the basics of coding for younger elementary students.
+Let them see that coding can be easy while they learn and practice new skills with their peers.
 Registration is on a first-come-first-served basis.
 We will have an alternate list to contact if spaces become available.

-Math Exploration Day is a fun and education-filled day of challenges to let your elementary student practice their math skills and collaborate with peers.
+Coder’s Quest is a day-long class that introduces upper elementary students to coding.
+Students will learn and practice new skills related to coding!
 Registration is on a first-come-first-served basis.
 We will have an alternate list to contact if spaces become available.

 Two male students participate in the CIA Robotics Academy